particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 // create a software timer to get new prediction times every minute Timer timer(60000, getBusTimes);

-// create another software timer to reset the warning beep so it only beeps
-// once per bus that's close by
-//Timer timer2(leadTime*60000, resetWarning);

 void setup()   {
-  Serial.begin(9600);
+  // start the data retrieval timer timer.start();

-  //retrieve the webhook data and send it to the gotNextBusData function Particle.subscribe("hook-response/get_nextbus/0", gotNextBusData, MY_DEVICES);
+  //subscribe to the get_nextbus event so we can get the data from the webhook Particle.subscribe("hook-response/get_nextbus/0", gotNextBusData, MY_DEVICES);

+  Particle.publish("get_nextbus"); // publish the event to trigger the data delay(2000); // wait for data to arrive

-  // by default, we'll generate the high voltage from the 3.3v line internally! display.begin(SSD1306_SWITCHCAPVCC);
+  // by default, we'll generate the high voltage from the 3.3v line internally! (neat!) display.begin(SSD1306_SWITCHCAPVCC);

   display.setTextSize(7);       // text size
   display.setTextColor(WHITE); // text color
-  display.setTextWrap(false); // turn off text wrapping so we can do scrolling x    = display.width(); // set x to display width minX = -1500; // 1500 = 6 pixels/character * text size 7 * 15 chars * 2x slow
+  display.setTextWrap(false); // turn off text wrapping so we can do scrolling x    = display.width(); // set scrolling frame to display width minX = -1500; // 630 = 6 pixels/character * text size 7 * 15 characters * 2x slower

-  timer.start(); // start the data retrieval timer
 }

 void loop() {

-  // this code displays next bus times on the OLED screen with fancy scrolling display.clearDisplay();
+  // this code displays the next bus times on the OLED screen with fancy scrolling display.clearDisplay();
-  display.setCursor(x/2, 8);
+  display.setCursor(x/2, 7);
   display.print(busName);
   display.print(" in ");
   display.print(soonestBusTime);